Choosing Snowmobiling Glasses Needs Special Attention…

 An equally important reason is that larger measurements for my sledding glasses will affect other measurements such as eye size and vertical size.
 Basically, where my glasses sit on my face determines the position of the focal point of my lenses relative to my eyes.
 If this positioning is not correct, I won’t be able to see optimally (same goes for progressive lenses).

 My snowmobiling glasses won’t fit my face properly without my face mask in place.
 My everyday glasses won’t fit my face mask properly since they’re fitted for my actual face.
 That’s why I took my helmet and face mask when I went to an expert – to get fitted for new glasses with these on.

 Check Out Lens Options

-While I was there choosing snowmobiling glasses, I asked about available treatments for my new unbreakable lenses – anti-reflective to reduce glare from lights at night; polarized to reduce sun glare during the day; Transitions to change darker or lighter depending on the amount of light; and a special scratch coating to better survive my rough handling.
+While I was there choosing snowmobiling glasses, I asked about available treatments for my new unbreakable lenses.
+These include anti-reflective to reduce glare from lights at night.
+Polarized to reduce sun glare during the day.
+Transitions to change darker or lighter depending on the amount of light.
+And a special scratch coating to better survive my rough handling.

-Which brings me to my last anti-fogging tip: I never wear my snowmobiling glasses when I go inside a gas station or restaurant during a ride.
-They stay outside on my sled, so the lenses remain cold.
-That way, when I put the glasses back on, there’s less fogging and I’m ready to ride!
+Which brings me to my last anti-fogging tip.
+I never wear my snowmobiling glasses when I go inside a gas station or restaurant during a ride.
+They stay outside on my sled.
+This way, the lenses remain cold.
+So, when I put the glasses back on, there’s less fogging and I’m ready to ride!
 Now if I could only figure out which direction to go…

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.